Aliases for SKP2 Gene

 GeneCards Summary for SKP2 Gene

 SKP2 (S-Phase Kinase-Associated Protein 2, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with SKP2 include hepatocellular carcinoma and prostate cancer.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Pathways in cancer.
+Diseases associated with SKP2 include lung cancer and laryngeal carcinoma.
+Among its related pathways are Immune System and Cell Cycle, Mitotic.
 GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot for SKP2 Gene

 Substrate recognition component of a SCF (SKP1-CUL1-F-box protein) E3 ubiquitin-protein ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins involved in cell cycle progression, signal transduction and transcription.
 Specifically recognizes phosphorylated CDKN1B/p27kip and is involved in regulation of G1/S transition.
 Degradation of CDKN1B/p27kip also requires CKS1.
 Recognizes target proteins ORC1, CDT1, RBL2, KMT2A/MLL1, CDK9, RAG2, FOXO1, UBP43, and probably MYC, TOB1 and TAL1.
 Degradation of TAL1 also requires STUB1.
 Recognizes CDKN1A in association with CCNE1 or CCNE2 and CDK2.
 Promotes ubiquitination and destruction of CDH1 in a CK1-Dependent Manner, thereby regulating cell migration.